Heterogeneous multiscale methods for rough-wall laminar viscous flow: Numerical results

 where $K$ is smooth function that has compact support, integrates to unity, and satisfies some vanishing moment conditions.
-Such kernels are well known in the numerical homogenization community \cite{tsai:2005,gloria:2011,runborg:2016} and probably would be useful in realistic applications beyond the academic test cases presented here.
+Such kernels are well known in the numerical homogenization community \cite{runborg:2016,tsai:2005,gloria:2011} and likely would be useful in more realistic applications beyond the academic test cases presented here.

-\subsection{Flow over a backwards facing step}
+\subsection{Flow over a backwards facing step.}

-Consider now flow over a backwards facing step with periodic roughness after the step, as in \cref{fig:domain_e}.
+Consider now flow over a backwards facing step with periodic roughness after the step, as in Figure \ref{fig:domain_e}.
 The roughness is parameterized by the function

-similar to \cref{subsection_channel_comp_1} but with a larger wavelength $\lambda=2.5\epsilon$.
+similar to Section \ref{subsection_channel_comp_1} but with a larger wavelength $\lambda=2.5\epsilon$.
 We are primarily interested in the effect of the roughness on the flow after the step.
-Hence for simplicity there is no roughness in the inflow region prior to the step, and the roughness does not cover the full horizontal extent of the domain, simplifying both inflow and outflow conditions.
+Hence for simplicity there is no roughness in the inflow region prior to the step, and the roughness does not cover the full horizontal extent of the domain.
 In this case, both viscosity $\nu=0.1$ and $\epsilon=0.1$, and the horizontal length of the domain is $L=23$.
 A Poiseuille inflow profile drives the flow, and the Reynolds number based on the profile is $Re=150$.
 At this value, some recirculation after the step is expected.
-A zero-stress condition is applied at the outflow $x_1=23$: $\nabla u - pI = 0$, and for both the full DNS solution and the 1st order approximation, the no slip condition is applied on all other domain boundaries.
-The HMM solution, of course however satisfies the slip condition \eqref{eq:macro_prob}.
+A zero-stress condition is applied at the outflow $x_1=23$: $\nu\nabla u - pI = 0$, and for both the full DNS solution and the 1st order approximation, the no-slip condition is applied on all other domain boundaries.
+The HMM solution, of course however satisfies the slip condition \eqref{eq:mac_wall_law}.

-\cref{alg:hmm} is used with two points $\{s_1, s_2\} = \{7.5, 13.5\}$ (marked with black dots in \cref{fig:domain_e}) chosen to lie (i) closer to the step, and hence within the recirculation bubble, and (ii) farther away from the step, after the bubble.
+The algorithm from Section \ref{subsec:algo} is used with two points $\{s_1, s_2\} = \{7.5, 13.5\}$ (marked with black dots in Figure \ref{fig:domain_e}) chosen to lie (i) closer to the step, and hence within the recirculation bubble, and (ii) farther away from the step, after the bubble.
 Given $\{\alpha_1, \alpha_2\}$ at these micro domain locations, the slip amount is given as a piecewise linear interpolant